kikky2015/Excel_Challenge/README.md

 # Excel_Challenge
-Assignment 1
+Assignment 1.
-CrowdfundingBook_Solution.xlsc has all the excel solutions Data Report has the written report/conclusion
+CrowdfundingBook_Solution.xlsc has all the excel solutions.
+Data Report.docx has the written report/conclusion.